 How do we know He was resurrected BEFORE the weekly Sabbath (Saturday) ENDED?

 Matthew 28: 1 In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre.

 (Some versions read: "After the Sabbath, at dawn on the first day of the week....
-This still does not mean that Yeshua rose on a Sunday, because in "Old Testament" times (and according to the Hebrew calendar), a new day began at sundown - which is still at least six hours from our modern time table where a new day begins at midnight.
-The bottom line is that, by the time the two Mary's arrived at Yeshua's tomb just before or just after SUNSET, Yeshua was nowhere to be found!)
+But this does not mean that Yeshua rose on a Sunday, because in "Old Testament" times (and according to the Hebrew calendar), a new day began at sundown - yet "daytime" began at sunrise.
+Therefore we can't fully take what is expressed in English to imply exact times.
+The bottom line is that, by the time the two women arrived at Yeshua's tomb just after sunset Saturday, or just after sunrise Sunday, Yeshua was already nowhere to be found!)

-As shown above, the Scriptures - read in context - are abundantly clear as to when our Savior died; when He was buried; and when He was resurrected.
+As shown above, the Scriptures - read in context - are abundantly clear as to when our Savior died; when He was buried; and that His resurrection would have been 3 days and 3 nights later.
 He did not rise on Sunday, and He never said to change His Sabbath to the first day of the week.
 Therefore, there is no reason for the mainstream Christian church to adhere to the Sunday Sabbath tradition.